OpenWildSheep/wild-schemas-extension/README.md

 ## Configure

 The extension needs to have access to your Schemas paths to work.

-You have two manners to set it:
-- Rename `config_example.json` and set `schemasPath` to your Schemas path or
-- In `package.json`:
-	- Set `wildschema.rootPath.default` to the drive where are your schemas (eg: D:)
-	- Set `wildschema.schemaPath.default` to the path where are your schemas, relative to the drive (eg: /schema)
+You need to set it into Preferences > Settings > Extensions > Wild Schemas > schemaPath.

 ## Running the extension in debug